recallbricks/agent-runtime/docs/api-reference.md

 #### clearConversationHistory()

-Clear the conversation history for this session (doesn't affect long-term memory).
+Clear the conversation history for this session.

 ```typescript
 clearConversationHistory(): void